Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 Lake Nyos was the site of a limnic eruption in 1986 in the north-east of Cameroon, another LIDC.

-CO~2~ gas, as a result of deep magma and gas intrusions below the Cameroon Line (a series of inter-plate volcanoes) potentially a result of hotspot/mante plume volcanism built up below the lake under pressure from the water above.
+CO~2~ gas, as a result of deep magma and gas intrusions below the Cameroon Hot Line (a series of inter-plate volcanoes) potentially a result of hotspot/mante plume volcanism built up below the lake under pressure from the water above.
 Eventually, this was disturbed, most likely as a result of a landslide or rockfall, and the gas was then able to rise to the surface.

-808 million cubic metres of CO2 was outgassed
+Up to 808 million cubic metres of CO2 was outgassed in an area that covered 25km^2^ with the gas being up to 50m thick as it moved over the land.
+CO~2~ is heavier than oxygen so it sticks to the ground, displacing the oxygen.
+There were only 4 survivors from the villages that surrounded it, killing 1,746.
+All animal life was asphyxiated overnight, even insects.
+What's disturbing is that internal combustion vehicles would have been unable to start too without oxygen - and asphyxiation can occur in minutes.

 ## Case study: Mount Merapi, Indonesia